The academic year has officially kicked off, and our department has already accomplished so much. Let’s celebrate their good news for the month!

 Rani Deighe Crowe

-- Her short film (with fellow English faculty Kathryn Gardner and Ball State alumna, Cynda Williams) has been selected for the Rhode Island Black Film Festival Virtual Edition, Maupintown Film Festival in Charlottesville, Virginia, Inspired Faith Film Festival Online, Kleinkaap Short Film Festival in South Africa, and Louisville International Festival of Film.
+- Her short film (with fellow English faculty Kathryn Gardiner and Ball State alumna, Cynda Williams) has been selected for the Rhode Island Black Film Festival Virtual Edition, Maupintown Film Festival in Charlottesville, Virginia, Inspired Faith Film Festival Online, Kleinkaap Short Film Festival in South Africa, and Louisville’s International Festival of Film.

-- Rani’s short film, Heather Has Four Moms, screened in Amaracourt Film Festival’s Around the World in 80 Shorts online Film Series out of Italy, Image Nation Montreal’s Facebook Live Event for Journée Visibilité Lesbienne, and State College PRIDE on Screen Virtual Film Fest and Q & A, and the Independent Film Festival Ypsilanti in Ypsilanti, MI.
+- Crowe’s short film, Heather Has Four Moms, screened in Amaracourt Film Festival’s Around the World in 80 Shorts online Film Series out of Italy, Image Nation Montreal’s Facebook Live Event for Journée de Visibilité Lesbienne, State College PRIDE on Screen Virtual Film Fest and Q & A, and the Independent Film Festival Ypsilanti in Ypsilanti, MI.

-- Rani Deighe Crowe’s latest short film, Quiet on Set, has been selected by the Indy Film Festival in Indianapolis, Indiana, SAGA Adelaide: International Women’s Film Festival in Adelaide, Australia, New Haven Film Festival in New Haven, CT, Chain NYC Film Festival in New York City, Oregon Short Film Festival, Cineffable Paris International Lesbian and Feminist Film Festival in Paris, France, Fort Lauderdale International Film Festival, Ft Lauderdale, Florida, Pune Short Film Festival in Maharashtra, India, Goa Short Film Festival, Dayton Independent Film Festival, Twin Cities Film Festival in Minneapolis, Louisville International Festival of Film, NEZ Film Festival in Kolkata, India, YofiFest in Yonkers, NY, Southampton Film Festival in Southampton, UK, and Women Over Fifty Film Festival in London, UK.
+- Rani Deighe Crowe’s latest short film, Quiet on Set, has been selected by the Indy Film Festival in Indianapolis, Indiana, SAGA Adelaide: International Women’s Film Festival in Adelaide, Australia; New Haven Film Festival in New Haven, CT; Chain NYC Film Festival in New York City; Oregon Short Film Festival; Cineffable Paris International Lesbian and Feminist Film Festival in Paris, France; Fort Lauderdale International Film Festival, Ft Lauderdale, Florida; Pune Short Film Festival in Maharashtra, India; Goa Short Film Festival; Dayton Independent Film Festival; Twin Cities Film Festival in Minneapolis; Louisville’s International Festival of Film; NEZ Film Festival in Kolkata, India; YofiFest in Yonkers, NY; Southampton Film Festival in Southampton, UK, and Women Over Fifty Film Festival in London, UK.
 It was a finalist for the Editing Award at the Oregon Short Film Festival.

-- Curator Carmela at We Are Moving Stories selects Professor Crowe’s short film, Beautiful Eyes, as one of “the most entertaining, powerful and inspiring horror films – both smart and silly”.
+- Curator Carmela at We Are Moving Stories selected Professor Crowe’s short film, Beautiful Eyes, as one of “the most entertaining, powerful and inspiring horror films – both smart and silly”.

-- Curator Carmela at We Are Moving Stories selects Professor Crowe’s short film, Heather Has Four Moms as one of “the most entertaining, powerful and inspiring LESBIAN films.”
+- Curator Carmela at We Are Moving Stories selected Professor Crowe’s short film, Heather Has Four Moms as one of “the most entertaining, powerful and inspiring LESBIAN films.”

-- Rani’s book review of Classical Storytelling and Contemporary Screenwriting was published in the spring/summer 2020 edition of The Journal of Film and Television.
+- Crowe’s book review of Classical Storytelling and Contemporary Screenwriting was published in the spring/summer 2020 edition of The Journal of Film and Television.

-- Rani was part of a virtual panel of Provincetown women filmmaker residents promoting their new Vorst House Residence in Provincetown, Massachusetts.
+- Crowe was part of a virtual panel of Provincetown women filmmaker residents promoting their new Vorst House Residence in Provincetown, Massachusetts.

-- Rani became a Board Member with the Open Circle Theater Company, in Washington DC, “promoting employment in the arts for people with disabilities and a more accessible community for all”.
+- Crowe became a Board Member with the Open Circle Theater Company, in Washington DC, “promoting employment in the arts for people with disabilities and a more accessible community for all”.